MIC-DKFZ/gpconvcnp/README.md

 # GP-ConvCNP

-This repository contains examples and pretrained models for our GP-ConvCNP submission to ICML 2020.
+This repository contains examples and pretrained models for our UAI 2021 paper called "GP-ConvCNP: Better Generalization for Conditional Convolutional Neural Processes on Time Series Data".
 You can explore examples interactively in the `examples.ipynb` (in the same folder as this README) Jupyter notebook and also re-run our experiments.
 Further instructions are below.

 ## Installation